02karan02/Flair-beauty/README.md

-# Flair-beauty project made by karan.
+# Flair-beauty project

-# Download the repository and run the index.html file in the browser.
+- Download the repository and run the index.html file in the browser.

-# Check proof-of-concept.pdf to know more about the project.
+- Check proof-of-concept.pdf to know more about the project.